US OCEAN L.L.C. BILL OF LADING TERMS AND CONDITIONS

 4. Law and Jurisdiction.

 Whenever U.S. COGSA applies, whether by virtue of carriage of cargo to or from the United States of America or otherwise, any dispute arising out of or in connection with this Contract shall be exclusively determined by the United States District Court for the Eastern District of Louisiana, and in accordance with the law of the United States.
-In all other cases, this Contract shall be construed in accordance with English law and any disputes arising hereunder shall be referred to and finally resolved by arbitration in Singapore, to the exclusion of all other forums, in accordance with the Arbitration Rules of the Singapore Chamber of Maritime Arbitration (“SCMA”).
+In all other cases, this Contract shall be construed in accordance with English law, and any disputes arising hereunder shall be referred to and finally resolved by arbitration in London in accordance with the Arbitration Act 1996 or any statutory modification or re-enactment thereof, to the exclusion of all other forums, in accordance with the London Maritime Arbitrators Association (LMAA) Terms current at the time when the arbitration proceedings are commenced.
 The Tribunal for any arbitration shall be comprised of three (3) arbitrators.

 5. The Scope of Carriage.